demystifyfp/demystifyfp/content/fsharp/series/fstweet/deploying-to-azure-app-service.md

 ![](/img/fsharp/series/fstweet/azure_deplyed.png)

-After the deployment, if we want to make any change, just do a git commit after making the changes and push it to the remote as we did now!
+Post deployment, if we want to make any change, just do a git commit.
+After making the changes and push it to the remote as we did now!

 If we don't want to do it manually, we can [enable continuous deployment](https://docs.microsoft.com/en-us/azure/app-service/app-service-continuous-deployment) from the Azure portal.